-Section 27-542(a)(3)-To conserve the value of land and buildings by maximizing the public and private development potential inherent in the location of the zone, which might otherwise become scattered throughout and outside the County, to its detriment:
+Section 27-542(a)(3)-To conserve the value of land and buildings by maximizing the public and private development potential inherent in the location of the zone, which might otherwise become scattered throughout and outside the County, to its detriment;

 The development of the property located within Pod 6 does not maximize the public investment and the private development potential of the subject property.
 Specifically, the use of single-story, single-use, flex buildings and expansive asphalt surface parking and loading compounds on proposed Lots 2, 4 and 5 does not maximize the development potential of the site.
 Condition No. 24 of approved CSP-06002 suggests that the development on proposed Lots 2, 4 and 5 be considered as interim uses, as described in the master plan, and that in the future, these uses should be superseded by more intense development.
-Also, staff recommends that the development of these lots be phased to the later phases of the project in order to leave the land vacant, in case more intense uses are demanded by the market in the near future.
-Therefore, the conditions of approval include a phasing schedule for the development of Pod 6.
-This may result in mixed-use buildings and more concentration of intense development on Lots 2 and 4 in the future.
-This would accomplish the goal of high intensity of development and a possible landmark quality building in the highly visible area along US 50.
+Also, staff recommended that the development of these lots be phased to the later phases of the project in order to leave the land vacant, in case more intense uses are demanded by the market in the near future.
+However, the Planning Board disagrees with the staff and did not adopt the recommended condition of staff to phase the project

-Section 27-542(a)(4)-To promote the effective and optimum use of transit and reduce automobile use by locating a mix of residential and non-residential uses in proximity to one another and to transit facilities to facilitate walking, bicycle, and transit use:
+Section 27-542(a)(4)-To promote the effective and optimum use of transit and reduce automobile use by locating a mix of residential and non-residential uses in proximity to one another and to transit facilities to facilitate walking, bicycle, and transit use;